DanBrooker/Data/README.md

 ## Carthage

-Not yet, just waiting on YapDatabase to have a frameowrk target https://github.com/yapstudios/YapDatabase/issues/152
+Not yet, just waiting on YapDatabase to have a framework target https://github.com/yapstudios/YapDatabase/issues/152

 ## Setup